Chichester BID’s Response to Coronavirus

 Find information from Citizens Advice including what to do if coronavirus affects your work here.

-Chichester District Council is putting a number of measures in place to help the community in Chichester throughout the coronavirus pandemic.
+Chichester City Council is putting a number of measures in place to help the community in Chichester throughout the coronavirus pandemic.
 To find out more about food deliveries, the new online community platform and also information on volunteering to help click here.

 Please do get in touch on 01243 773263 or email [email protected] if there is anything we can do to help at this time.
+If you would like to discuss the business support available to you, you can book a one-to-one appointment with our Client Relationships Manager, Mandy Medhurst, please email [email protected].